kineticedge/kafka-streams-dashboards/README.md

 * Showcases the monitoring of Kafka Streams Metrics

-* This is the code and dashboards as the basis of a Kafka Summit Europe 2021 presentation titled, [What is the State of my Kafka Streams Application?
+* The origional version of this project was the basis for a Kafka Summit Europe 2021 presentation titled, [What is the State of my Kafka Streams Application?
 Unleashing Metrics.](https://www.kafka-summit.org/sessions/what-is-the-state-of-my-kafka-streams-application-unleashing-metrics).
+It has had a few major revisions since that presentation.

-* Leverages Docker and Docker Container extensively
+* It extensively leverages Docker and Docker Compose.

-* Containers and Build is with Java 14, but Java 11 would work just fine (changing the build.gradle script accordingly)
+* Applications are built with Java 14 and run on a Java 17 JVM.

+* Kafka leverages Confluent Community Edition containers, which run with a Java 11 JVM.

 ## TL;TR